simboonlong/gridfull-extension/README.md

 # Gridfull
-## A WebExtension to see css structure by outlining.
+A WebExtension to see css structure by outlining.
 For css debug purposes.
-By [Boon](http://simboonlong.com/)

 - requires Chrome Browser.